Is there a better way to embrace the enchanting flavors of Fall than by topping your favorite desserts with a dollop of Pumpkin Whipped Cream?

 Think perfectly airy, subtly sweet homemade whipped cream packed with real pumpkin and pumpkin pie spice.
-The perfect touch to elevate pancakes, cakes, coffees, and of course, hot chocolate!
+The perfect touch to elevate pancakes, cakes, coffees, and hot chocolate!

-As a mom-on-the-go with a preference for big flavor, I love making this on a Sunday during the Fall and using it throughout the week to bring a little homemade special touch to my coffee (and more!) throughout the week.
+As a mom-on-the-go who loves big flavor, I make this on Fall Sundays and use it throughout the week to bring a little special homemade Autumnal touch to my coffee (and more!).

 Whipped Cream with Pumpkin Ingredient Highlights